Lawyers' Professional Liability Insurance for the Distressed Risk

 ?
 Coverage is generally limited to acts performed on behalf of the named insured named in the policy declarations which can limit predecessor firm coverage, individual prior acts coverage and outside moonlighting activities

-To receive the most favorable terms possible when submitting an application for professional liability insurance, a good point to remember is that you are the best representative of your practice exposure going forward.
+?
+Extended reporting period options are restricted in length to 12 months or 36 months and are considerably more expensive than the standard marketplace To receive the most favorable terms possible when submitting an application for professional liability insurance, a good point to remember is that you are the best representative of your practice exposure going forward.
 Underwriters that offer a distressed facility are not so concerned with the number and amount of past claims or even that the firm has been censored by the state bar, but that the underlying problems leading up to the claims or disciplinary ruling have been identified and addressed.
 A sincere, honest approach with full disclosure on claims or any other problem that has put the firm in this situation is always the best approach.
 Include a narrative of the systems and procedures that have been put in place to reduce the likelihood of similar claims in the future.
 Include comments on the merits of the claimant?s claim.
 Tell the underwriter what was done right during the representation.
 If at all possible, include loss reports from previous insurers showing actual paid and reserved amounts.
 If the underwriter has to interpret the value of the claim, it will likely be higher than the actual reserve that the insurance company has set.
 Take an active interest in the payments and reserves set for the open claim and be informed on the status of the claim on a regular basis.
+If you are a small or mid-sized law firm that has experienced difficulty finding lawyers professional liability insurance due to paid claims or disciplinary actions, DefenseProSM Lawyers Professional Liability may be able to help.
+Administered by Lockton Risk Services, a subsidiary of Kansas City-based Lockton Companies, the largest independently-owned commercial insurance broker in the United States, DefenseProSM is specifically designed to meet the professional liability needs of distressed law firms.
+For more information, visit the DefenseProSM website at http://www.defenseproliability.com.

 Cindy Wiedman, RPLU